johnmcfarlane/papers/c++/error-handling.md

 * a developer investigating a bug,
 * a QA/test engineer, or
-* a CI machine performing automated tests
+* a DevOps engineer programming a CI runner to perform automated tests

 will all prefer Trap Enforcement Strategy because bugs are a likelihood and performance and stability are secondary concerns.